Extra Security Expected As Sheldon Jeter, Accused Of Killing Tyric Pugh In Aliquippa, Heads To Trial

 As for security and safety, Sheriff Guy believes the courthouse will be protected.

 “We have not received any specific threat or have any indication that there is going to be any higher opportunities or propensity for any kind of violence.
-We do not expect that,” he said.MORE NEWS: Body Of Missing Man John Rudolph Terrell Found In Washington County
+We do not expect that,” he said.MORE NEWS: W. Va.
+Senator Joe Manchin Won't Support President Biden's Election Reform Bill

 The sheriff said there will be an overfill room for the public and media to watch the trial if the judge decides he wants jurors to social distance in the courtroom.